-- Blower casing and associated piping or accessories may become hot enough to cause major skin burns on contact. - Internal and external rotating parts of the blower and driving equipment can produce serious physical injuries.
+- □ Blower casing and associated piping or accessories may become hot enough to cause major skin burns on contact. □ Internal and external rotating parts of the blower and driving equipment can produce serious physical injuries.
 Do not reach into any opening in the blower while it is operating, or while subject to accidental starting.
-Cover external moving parts with adequate guards.

-- Disconnect power before doing any work, and avoid by-passing or rendering inoperative any safety or protective devices. - If blower is operated with piping disconnected, place a strong coarse screen over the inlet and avoid standing in the discharge air stream. - Stay clear of open inlet piping (suction area) of pressure blowers, and the open discharge blast from vacuum blowers. - Stay clear of the blast from pressure relief valves and the suction area of vacuum relief valves. - Avoid extended exposure in close proximity to machinery which exceeds safe noise levels. - Use proper care and good procedures in handling, lifting, installing, operating and maintaining the equipment. - Casing pressure must not exceed 25 PSI (172 kPa) gauge.
-Do not pressurize vented cavities from an external source, nor restrict the vents. - Do not use air blowers on explosive or hazardous gases. - Other potential hazards to safety may also be associated with operation of this equipment.
-All personnel working in or passing through the area should be warned by signs and trained to exercise adequate general safety precautions.
+Cover external moving parts with adequate guards. - Disconnect power before doing any work, and avoid bypassing or rendering inoperative any safety or protective devices. - ☐ If blower is operated with piping disconnected, place a strong coarse screen over the inlet and avoid standing in the discharge air stream. - □ Stay clear of open inlet piping (suction area) of pressure blowers, and the open discharge blast from vacuum blowers. - ☐ Stay clear of the blast from pressure relief valves and the suction area of vacuum relief valves. - ☐ Avoid extended exposure in close proximity to machinery which exceeds safe noise levels.
+Use proper ear protection - ☐ Use proper care and good procedures in handling, lifting, installing, operating and maintaining the equipment. - Casing pressure must not exceed 25 PSI (172 kPa) gauge.
+Do not pressurize vented cavities from an external source, nor restrict the vents.